Jump to:

 Etiology

-There can be multiple pain generators in pregnancy that result in low back, pelvic girdle, and joint pain.
+There can be multiple pain generators in pregnancy that result in lower back, pelvic girdle, and joint pain.
 Weight gain and a growing gravid abdomen are examples of increased biomechanical stressors that can contribute to symptoms.
-Soft-tissue edema can put one at risk for tenosynovitis or nerve entrapment, such as in De Quervain’s tenosynovitis or carpal tunnel syndrome, respectively.
+Chronic pelvic pain, pelvic floor dysfunction, and incontinence are also possible sequelae of pregnancy.
+Soft-tissue edema can put one at risk for tenosynovitis or nerve entrapment, such as in De Quervain’s Tenosynovitis or carpal tunnel syndrome, respectively.
 Other neurologic concerns include meralgia paresthetica, neuropathy, and plexopathy.
 Meralgia paresthetica is a result of anatomical changes resulting in compressive forces on the lateral femoral cutaneous nerve.
-Median, femoral, obturator, and peroneal neuropathies, as well as lumbosacral plexopathy are a few examples of compressive or traction nerve injuries that may occur during pregnancy or the peri-partum period.
-The etiology of leg cramps in pregnancy is not fully known but hypothesized to be the result of the accumulation of lactic and other acids.
+Median, femoral, obturator, and peroneal neuropathies, as well as lumbosacral plexopathy, are a few examples of compressive or traction nerve injuries that may occur during pregnancy or the peri-partum period.
+The etiology of leg cramps in pregnancy is not fully known but is hypothesized to be the result of the accumulation of lactic and other acids.

 Epidemiology including risk factors and primary prevention

-Hip pain is also common in pregnant women, which may be related to transient osteoporosis or the development of osteonecrosis.
+Hip pain is also common in pregnant women, which may be related to transient osteoporosis or the development of osteonecrosis.10

-Soft tissue swelling at some point in pregnancy is reported by up to 80% of pregnant women.6 Soft tissue swelling can lead to compressive or traction neuropathies.
+Soft tissue swelling at some point in pregnancy is reported by up to 80% of pregnant women.11 Soft tissue swelling can lead to compressive or traction neuropathies.

-The risk of preeclampsia is increased in patients with a history of hypertension, prior preeclampsia, family history, obesity and some systemic diseases.
-Certain risk factors may lead to obstetricians recommending delivery prior to 40 weeks.10
+Preeclampsia risk factors have been heavily studied.
+Some of these factors include chronic hypertension, prior preeclampsia, obesity, diabetes mellitus, multi-gestation pregnancy, family history, and some systemic diseases.4 Certain risk factors may lead to obstetricians recommending delivery before 40 weeks.14

 Patho-anatomy/physiology

 Pregnancy-related low back and pelvic pain may be the result of postural changes with abdominal weight gain.
 This results in shifting of the center of gravity and increased lumbar lordosis, or hyperlordosis.
-Abdominal wall stretching and separation further strains the lumbar spine.
+A growing gravid abdomen can also place direct pressure on the bladder, leading to stress incontinence.
+Abdominal wall stretching and separation further strain the lumbar spine and result in DRA.
 Hormonal changes cause ligaments to relax in the pelvis, resulting in increased mobility in the sacroiliac joints, pubic symphysis, and lumbar spine.
 This is in preparation for delivery, but this laxity may result in both low back and pelvic pain.
 Hormonal changes possibly responsible for the increased laxity and pain are relaxin, estradiol, and progesterone.
-Relaxin exerts collagenolytic properties increasing ligamentous laxity though there has been evidence refuting the correlation between relaxin levels alone and the incidence of pelvic girdle pain in pregnancy.11
+Relaxin exerts collagenolytic properties increasing ligamentous laxity though there has been evidence refuting the correlation between relaxin levels alone and the incidence of pelvic girdle pain in pregnancy.15

-Relaxin has also been further implicated in remodeling of multiple tissues in the musculoskeletal system.
-It is an osteoclast activating factor which plays an integral role in bone resorption.
+Relaxin has also been further implicated in the remodeling of multiple tissues in the musculoskeletal system.
+It is an osteoclast-activating factor which plays an integral role in bone resorption.
 As an anti-inflammatory modulator, relaxin downregulates neutrophil function.
-In combination with estrogen, relaxin provides anti-inflammatory effects in rheumatoid arthritis patients through downregulation of tumor necrosis factor alpha in animal models and increase IL-10 (anti-inflammatory cytokine in humans), which could potentially explain some of the benefit of pregnancy in autoimmune conditions.12, 13,14
+In combination with estrogen, relaxin provides anti-inflammatory effects in rheumatoid arthritis patients through the downregulation of tumor necrosis factor-alpha in animal models and increase IL-10 (anti-inflammatory cytokine in humans), which could potentially explain some of the benefits of pregnancy in autoimmune conditions.16–18

-Compression nerve injuries in pregnancy often occur at superficial locations due to local soft tissue edema.
-For example, pregnancy-associated carpal tunnel syndrome may be related to hormonal changes and increasing peripheral edema, causing median nerve compression.
-Fluid retention in upper limbs may also result in stenosing tenosynovitis of the hand and wrist, or De Quervain’s disease.
+Compression nerve injuries in pregnancy often occur at superficial locations due to local soft tissue edema.10 For example, pregnancy-associated CTS may be related to hormonal changes and increasing peripheral edema, causing median nerve compression.
+Fluid retention in upper limbs may also result in stenosing tenosynovitis, such as De Quervain’s Tenosynovitis.

 Leg cramps are frequent in the late second and third trimesters, in the evening or night.
 This may be due to vascular changes and increased weight.

-Cardiovascular events, such as venous thromboembolism (VTE) and stroke, are the result of hypercoagulability, a state in which there is an increase in clotting factors and fibrinogen.
-It is thought that this is a protective mechanism against excessive bleeding in childbirth or miscarriage.
-The risk of VTE is 4 to 5 times greater in pregnant women than nonpregnant women.5 The etiology of preeclampsia is unknown, but this and hypercoagulability, increase the risk of stroke.
+Cardiovascular events, such as venous thromboembolism (VTE) and stroke, are the result of hypercoagulability, a state in which there is an increase in clotting factors and fibrinogen.13 It is thought that this is a protective mechanism against excessive bleeding in childbirth or miscarriage.
+The risk of VTE is 4 to 5 times greater in pregnant women than in nonpregnant women.13 The etiology of preeclampsia is still debated, but this, and hypercoagulability, increase the risk of stroke.4,13

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Insulin resistance typically increases as pregnancy progresses.
-In 90% to 95% of women, diabetes resolves after delivery.
-Women with gestational diabetes have an increased risk of developing diabetes in the future.
-There is concern for miscarriage, birth defects, and excessive fetal growth with poorly controlled blood sugar.
-Both babies and mothers with gestational diabetes have an increased risk of diabetes later in life.
+Insulin resistance typically increases as pregnancy progresses, and GDM usually resolves after delivery.12 Women with gestational diabetes have an increased risk of developing diabetes in the future.
+There is concern for miscarriage, birth defects, and excessive fetal growth with poorly controlled blood glucose levels.
+Both babies and mothers with GDM have an increased risk of diabetes mellitus later in life.

 Preeclampsia results in hypertension, proteinuria, and lower limb edema.
 If untreated, it may progress to life-threatening eclampsia and other syndromes.